|

 “The Lord is close to the broken-hearted and saves those who are crushed in spirit” (Psalm 34:18, NIV).

-I know they hurt, but it’s normal for you to be angry and hurt, to miss your loved one and to be unbelievably sad.
+I know you hurt, but it’s also normal for you to be angry or mad, to miss your loved one, and to be unbelievably sad.

 And as you feel your feelings, God promises: “Blessed are those who mourn, for they will be comforted” (Matthew 5:4, NIV).